History

 Current state

-The church has kept the layout obtained in the late Middle Ages, only slightly disturbed by the early modern sacristy from the north-west.
-The original medieval windows were made of red sandstone, which distinguishes them today from the modern ones, built of gray sandstone (Victorian windows in the southern and eastern walls).
-Inside the church, the original pillars and inter-nave arcades as well as the medieval roof truss (plastered timber barrel vaults) are remarkable.
+The church has retained the spatial layout finally obtained in the late Middle Ages, only slightly disturbed by the modern sacristy added from the north-west and the porch from the beginning of the 17th century.
+The late Gothic windows were made of red sandstone, which distinguishes them today from the modern ones, built of grey sandstone (Victorian windows in the southern and western elevations).
+Inside the church, attention is drawn to the preserved original pillars and arcades between the nave and aisle, the chancel arcade, the piscina and the medieval covering in the form of wagon roofs over all the main parts of the building.
+Among the equipment, an octagonal font from the 14th century has been preserved.

 bibliography: